On generating series of finitely presented operads: Symmetric and shuffle operads

-Analogously to the case of non-symmetric operads, the classical elimination theory implies the following \begin{corollary} The exponential generating series $E_{\p}$ of a symmetric regular finitely presented operad $\p$ is an algebraic function. \end{corollary}
+Analogous to the case of non-symmetric operads, the classical elimination theory implies the following \begin{corollary} The exponential generating series $E_{\p}$ of a symmetric regular finitely presented operad $\p$ is an algebraic function. \end{corollary}